LillyWu/LillyWu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my webpage!
-I am is a Postdoctoral Research Fellow at the [Laboratory for Advanced System Software (LASS)](https://lass.cs.umass.edu/), University of Massachusetts (UMass) Amherst working with [Prof. Prashant Shenoy](https://people.cs.umass.edu/~shenoy/).
-My main research interests are the ***performance, reliability, security, and sustainability*** of large-scale computing systems (e.g., edge/cloud computing).
+I am is a Postdoctoral Research Fellow at the [Laboratory for Advanced Software Systems (LASS)](https://lass.cs.umass.edu/), University of Massachusetts (UMass) Amherst,   Manning College of Information & Computer Sciences, working with [Prof. Prashant Shenoy](https://people.cs.umass.edu/~shenoy/).
+My primary research interests are about the **performance, reliability, security, and sustainability** of large-scale computing systems (e.g., edge/cloud computing).

 I earned my Ph.D. in Computer Science at TU Berlin.
-During my PhD, I closely worked with [Prof. Odej Kao](https://www.tu.berlin/en/dos/team/professor), [Prof. Johan Tordsson](https://www.umu.se/en/staff/johan-tordsson/), [Prof. Erik Elmroth](https://www.umu.se/en/staff/erik-elmroth/), and [Prof. Guillaume Pierre](http://www.globule.org/~gpierre/) .
+During my PhD, I closely worked with [Odej Kao](https://www.tu.berlin/en/dos/team/professor), [Johan Tordsson](https://www.umu.se/en/staff/johan-tordsson/), [Erik Elmroth](https://www.umu.se/en/staff/erik-elmroth/), and [Guillaume Pierre](http://www.globule.org/~gpierre/) .
 My Ph.D. dissertation focused on automatic performance diagnosis and recovery for cloud microservices.

-I also had industrial experience in IBM (Cloud) as a software developer and SRE, and in Bosch Cooperate Research as a senior research scientist, researching on edge computing for infrastructure-assisted autonomous driving.
+In addition to my academic achievements, I also had industrial experience in IBM (Cloud) as a software developer and Site Reliability Engineer (SRE), and in Bosch Cooperate Research as a senior research scientist, researching on reliable distributed system for autonomous driving.